 “Pinche” – “Fucking”

-It’s also a widely used phrase making it an add-on term in almost every Spanish curse words in Mexico.
+It’s also a widely used phrase making it an add-on term in almost every Spanish curse word in Mexico.
 This curse word helps to intensify the essence of a sentence in Spanish as it does in English.

 “Que te Jodan” – “Fuck You!”

-Another ingenious way of how people use the word “Joder,” as explained earlier.
+Another ingenious way of how people use the word “joder,” as explained earlier.
 It simply means “fuck you.”
 Although used mainly to express anger and disappointment, it also can be used lightly/casually between good friends.